Pilgrim Baptist Church

 However, baptism by immersion is the first act of obedience for every believer.
 It is a public testimony of the salvation you already possess and your identification with Christ in His death, burial, and resurrection.

-• If you have been baptized by immersion as a believer, you will share this testimony during your interview.
+You will share this testimony during your membership interview.

-• If you have not yet been baptized, you are still welcome to join as a member.
-When you were saved, the Holy Spirit baptized you into Christ's body - that spiritual baptism made you a member of the church, not water baptism.
+You are still welcome to join as a member.
+When you were saved, the Holy Spirit baptized you into Christ’s body — that spiritual baptism made you a member of the church.
 However, water baptism is the first act of obedience Christ commands for every believer.
-It is your public testimony of the salvation you already possess.
-We will lovingly discuss the biblical importance of baptism and strongly encourage you to follow Christ in obedience by being baptized as soon as possible.
-We will schedule your baptism whenever you are ready.
+We will lovingly discuss its biblical importance and schedule your baptism whenever you are ready.

-Important clarification: We cannot recognize baptisms performed under false teaching - such as baptisms that teach water saves the soul, or infant baptisms performed before personal faith in Christ.
-If your previous baptism was connected to such teaching, we will ask you to be baptized again, this time as a testimony of a salvation you already possess through faith alone.
+We cannot recognize baptisms performed under false teaching — such as baptisms that teach water saves the soul, or infant baptisms performed before personal faith in Christ.
+If your previous baptism was connected to such teaching, we will ask you to be baptized again as a testimony of salvation already possessed through faith alone.

 The Membership Process